cameraui/docs/detection/semantic-search.md

 [^license]: Semantic search builds on recording, which requires an active camera.ui subscription.

-[^reindex]: Needs camera-ui-nvr 1.3.16 or newer.
-Without a CLIP plugin the button does not appear.
+[^reindex]: Without a CLIP plugin the button does not appear.